kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Swap to T3 and position him in front of the sarcophagus
   - If he didn't warp to the sarcophagus room, you'll have to [Save Teleport](<../Techniques/Save Teleporting>) T3 there
 - [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to Tomb of Marka Ragnos via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 14
-- Use the load in to [Combat Talk](<../Techniques/Combat Talking>) to the rogue assassin droid
+- IMMEDIATELY pause and [Combat Talk](<../Techniques/Combat Talking>) the rogue assassin droid
-  - This may fail if the MC is in combat with the first droid in the hallway; if so, retry [Combat Talking](<../Techniques/Combat Talking>) again
+  - This may fail if the MC is in combat with the first droid in the hallway; if so, retry [Combat Talking](<../Techniques/Combat Talking>) again with QS/QL
 - Destroy the rogue assassin droid
   - You do not have to kill any other droids
-- **Hard Save in Slot 2**
+- **Hard Save in Slot 2**, then load Slot 12 (Sith Academy)
-  - Do NOT use Slot 1, as we need the Shyrack Caves save for later
+  - Do NOT overwrite Slot 1, as we need the Shyrack Caves save for later
-- [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) to Sith Academy using Slot 12
+- [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) to Sith Academy using Slot 2
   - This must be a [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) to spawn T3 near Uthar
-  - Remember to select Slot 2 during the Hotshot!
+  - Remember to select Slot 2 during the Hotshot, not Slot 1!

 ### Tomb of Naga Sadow
 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS, then swap to T3 and talk to Uthar: 5,6,6,2,2